Status attainment: Gender

 Treiman and Terrel (1975) cautiously note that the mother's educational level strongly affects the education level of the daughter more so than the educational level of the father.

 "Many researchers have found that male and female status attainment processes are virtually identical while others have reported gender differences in the importance of mental ability and family background variables as predictors of attainment".

-As a result women face a different type of socialization process than men do.
-Early childhood experiences are very influential for women.
-In particular, family, marriage, and early child bearing have great importance for the attainment of women.
-There is a strong association between early child bearing and a decrease in education moving forward.
-(Wilson & Peterson).

 Occupational status

 Status attainment is directly related to occupational status.
 Occupational status and the attainment thereof is perhaps the core idea of status attainment.
 Status in the workforce is affected by many factors, most notably, gender, parent status, and work trends.

-Education is the most important determinant for men and women when it comes to occupational status (McClendon, 1976).
+Globalization and economic inequality also influences occupational mobility and opportunities.
+Studies suggest that differences in economic systems, educational structures, and labor markets may shape status attainment differently depending on the society (SAGE Journals, 2019).

 In the 1973 survey conducted in Canada, Porter began to explore ideas of occupational status attainment.
 John Porter started his study believing that Canadians were less mobile than Americans in terms of climbing the occupational status ladder.
 In fact it was quite the opposite, Canadians as well as Americans had higher occupational statuses if their parents were high on the status ladder.
 This study also showed that gender can be important as well.
 Women who have full-time jobs come from families higher up on the occupational ladder than men do.
 Work trends as well are a major factor in determining the occupational status of a person.
 We have seen a large shift of the workforce move from the agriculture aspect to largely skilled jobs.
 Since, few are left to labor in the agricultural field, we've found that those left are not unskilled laborers but rather farm owners.
 Thus a large shift in the occupational status of an average person in the agricultural sector has occurred.